foundersandcoders/ws-software-design-js/README.md

-# Intro to Client-side Design & Architecture
+# Intro to Design & Architecture

 ## Abstract
 A workshop to introduce some ideas of software architecture and design to